cunka/Kurzweil-Object-View/README.md

 ![](images/ObjectView_export.png)

-#### Sortable Table
+#### Object Sortable Table

-The table can be sortable in variety of ways.You can sort by object type, object ID, object name or object hash.
+The object table can be sortable in variety of ways.
+You can sort by object type, object ID, object name or object hash.

 ![](images/ObjectView_sortable.png)